karote00/bi-mcp/README.md

 ## 🇹🇼 What does "BI" really mean?

 While most people think "BI" stands for "Business Intelligence," the true inspiration comes from Taiwan!
-In Taiwanese (and Chinese), "悲哀" (pronounced "bi-ai") means "sorrow" or "sadness."
+In Taiwanese, "悲哀" (pronounced "bi-ai") means "sorrow" or "sadness."

 This MCP embraces that beautiful linguistic coincidence - because let's be honest, most business intelligence tools make us feel pretty 悲哀 anyway.
 So why not lean into it?